Human Rights and Labor

 Initiatives as a Corporate Citizen

-DNP supports the Convention on the Rights of the Child and the Principles on the Rights of the Child and Business.
-We not only prohibit child labor but also respect the four rights of children stipulated in the Convention on the Rights of the Child: the right to live, to grow up, to be protected, and to participate.
+DNP supports the Convention on the Rights of the Child (adopted by the United Nations General Assembly in 1989) and the Principles on the Rights of the Child and Business (developed by UNICEF, the UN Global Compact, and Save the Children in 2012).
+We not only prohibit child labor but also respect the four rights of children as stipulated in the Convention on the Rights of the Child: the right to live, to grow up, to be protected, and to participate.
 As one of the DNP Group Social Contribution Policy and Social Contribution Themes, we emphasize the development of next generations, supporting the sound growth of the children who will lead the next generation.

 Initiatives for Human Resources